Watsonville in Santa Cruz County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce • Roads & Vehicles.
 A significant historical year for this entry is 1939.

 Location.
 36° 54.966′ N, 121° 46.079′ W. Marker is in Watsonville, California, in Santa Cruz County.
-Marker is at the intersection of Main Street and Auto Center Drive, on the right when traveling west on Main Street.
+It is at the intersection of Main Street and Auto Center Drive, on the right when traveling west on Main Street.
 Touch for map.
 Marker is in this post office area: Watsonville CA 95076, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lest We Forget (approx. 0.3 miles away); St. Patricks Church (approx. half a mile away); Watsonville (approx. half a mile away); The Apple Annual (approx. 0.6 miles away); Where Strawberries are Sweeter (approx. 0.7 miles away); Kalich Building (approx. 0.7 miles away); Charley Darkey Parkhurst (approx. 0.7 miles away); The Mansion House (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Lest We Forget (approx. 0.3 miles away); St. Patricks Church (approx. half a mile away); Watsonville (approx. half a mile away); The Apple Annual (approx. 0.6 miles away); Where Strawberries are Sweeter (approx. 0.7 miles away); Kalich Building (approx. 0.7 miles away); Charley Darkey Parkhurst (approx. 0.7 miles away); The Mansion House (approx. 0.7 miles away).
 Touch for a list and map of all markers in Watsonville.

 Additional commentary.